-If you have any questions, please submit your question through the Ask PRISM form.
+If you have any questions, please submit your question through the Ask UM Scholars form.
 The Program Director or Coordinator will respond to your question.

 Institution and Year of Study

-Hypothesis-driven project in basic, translational, and clinical research in biomedical or health topics.
+Hypothesis-driven, remote-friendly, research project in basic, translational, and clinical research in biomedical or health topics, determined according to Scholars' research interests and professional goals.

 At least 40 hours per week in the summer after the end of spring semester and before the start of fall semester.

-Students are expected to spend at least 85% of their committted time to conducting the approved research projecct and to participating in research education and development activities.
+Students are expected to spend at least 85% of their committed time to conducting the approved research project and to participating in research education and development activities.
 See Program Activities for information on Research Education and Development activities.

 See Program Activities for specific dates of required major events, general seminar schedule, and other information regarding enrichment programming events and activities.